Gokulprasanth11/Buzzer_nRF/README.md

 ## 🎬 Demo

 The application continuously plays:
-1. Jingle Bells melody with LED blinking
+1. We Wish You a Merry Christmas melody with LED blinking
 2. Brief pause
 3. Simple beep with LED flash
 4. Longer pause before repeating